-- The UPS and matching Battery Cabinets shall be certified to the International Building Code (IBC) 2012 and pre-certified to the State of California Office of Statewide Health Planning and Development (OSHPD) with seismic performance of Sds=2.00, Ip=1.5 and z/h=1.0.
+- The UPS and matching Battery Cabinets shall be certified to the International Building Code (IBC) 2012 with seismic performance of Sds=2.00, Ip=1.5 and z/h=1.0.
 Optional seismic brackets shall be available from the UPS manufacturer for use in compliance with this certification. - The Quality System for the engineering and manufacturing facility shall be certified to conform to Quality System Standard ISO 9001 for the design and manufacture of power protection systems for computers and other sensitive electronics.